MathiasSchjoedt-Bavngaard/AFE-Eksamen/q09/README.md

 The server component gets a name (barbarian) and skills

-We can specify the `"use server"` and prevent client components from being used however this is not necessary.
+We can specify the `"server only"` and prevent client components from being used however this is not necessary.

 The `cache: 'no-store'` option allows us to see the suspense fallback that is used in the `Home` component.
 See more in line 10 in [home component](./AppRouterNextGraphQL/src/app/page.tsx)